About Us

 Nick Bruce-White

-Devon Wildlife Trust
+Nominated by Devon Wildlife Trust

 Nick Bruce-White joined Devon Wildlife Trust as CEO in September 2023.
 Prior to that, Nick worked for the RSPB for 22 years, most recently as Regional Director for Southern England.
 He also held roles with the RSPB managing nature reserves in London and across Northern England.